rcrowther/django-image-lite/README.md

 ##### Notes and alternatives for ImageLiteAdmin
 You may provide no admin at all.
 You can use the './manage.py' commands to do maintenance.
 The stock admin is provided to get you started.

 If you prefer your own admin, look at the code for ImageLiteAdmin in '/image/admins.py'.
 It provides some clues about how to do formfield overrides and other customisation.
-You may find it more maintainable to build the admin code, rather than import and override.
+You may find it more maintainable to build new admin code, rather than import and override.

 ## Rendering